This Instant Pot yogurt is easy to make at home, and all you need is milk and a yogurt starter. Plus, strain your yogurt to make Greek yogurt!

 Let the milk sit uncovered until it reaches room temperature.

-Make sure you wait until the milk is no longer warm, because the heat will kill the bacteria in your yogurt starter.
+Make sure you wait until the milk is no longer warm, because the heat can ruin the bacteria in your yogurt starter.

 If the milk has formed a skin on top, discard the skin.

 Next, whisk together plain yogurt and a little bit of the milk until it’s smooth.
 Whisk the yogurt and milk mixture into the larger batch of milk.

 Press the “yogurt” button until a time shows on the display.
 Use the – and + buttons to adjust the time to anywhere from four to ten hours.